 - A coach, assistant coach or trainer of an amateur, semiprofessional or professional athlete, if compensated and if the athlete is a child

 - Member of a school district board or public charter school governing body

 - An individual who is paid by a public body to provide a service identified in an individualized written service plan of a child with a developmental disability.

 How do I report child abuse in Oregon?

 Report child abuse to the Oregon Child Abuse 24/7 Hotline by calling 1-855-503-SAFE (7233).

 You can also report child abuse by calling a local police department, county sheriff, county juvenile department, or Oregon State Police.

 How do I contact the OR Department of Human Services?

 Disclaimer: Please ensure the information and courses meet requirements for your organization and circumstances and align with what your state Department of Human Services requires.
-The state requirements and child abuse and human trafficking statistics listed on this page are current as of December 9th, 2021 to meet the best information available.
+The state requirements and child abuse and human trafficking statistics listed on this page are current as of February 21st, 2023 to meet the best information available.
 State requirements may change and it is your responsibility to know your state mandated reporter requirements and the process for online child abuse prevention training.
-Compass Child Protection Training can not guarantee acceptance by your school, organization, or state Department of Human Services.
+Compass Abuse Prevention Services can not guarantee acceptance by your school, organization, or state Department of Human Services.
 If there is a child abuse emergency, call 911 immediately.